 Mark Goudie, MA

 Rimsha has a background in client services, communication, and administration.
-With a diploma in General Arts and Science from Loyalist College in Belleville, she is highly detail-oriented and organized.
-Rimsha’s superior interpersonal skills and welcoming manner ensure that Know History’s clients receive the best service and attention from their very first interaction with our company.
+Rimsha’s superior interpersonal skills and welcoming manner ensure that our registry clients receive the best service and attention from their very first interaction with our company.

 Jenna Klassen, MA

 Jenna is a published historian with a research background in Canadian immigration and ethnicity, material culture, and gender history.
 She has experience working in archival institutions and with museum artifact collections.
 In addition to historical research, Jenna has worked in the public history sector as a collections manager and museum curator.

 Emily is a meticulous researcher who applies her skills to Know History's registry and archival projects.
 With a strong background in genealogy, Emily trains and supports other team members to ensure that our registry projects maintain a rigorous standard of accuracy.

 Casandra is a bilingual researcher with a background in historical research, archaeology, and museums.
 She has significant experience working on Know History's registry projects.
 Casandra also applies her writing skills to our interpretive products.